Alan Cozzalio: Vietnam (1967–1972)

-Postwar
+Postwar (1972–1986)

 After service in Vietnam, he returned to the US for several years before deploying as a Special Services Officer to Thailand in 1972.
 He attended Sul Ross University in Texas in 1974–1975, before duty as a recruitment officer in Springfield, Massachusetts in 1975–1977.
 From 1977 to 1980, Major Cozzalio was posted to Katterbach Kaserne, Germany with the 501st Combat Aviation Battalion, first as the S3 operations officer, then as an aviation company commander.
 He returned to U.S. to attend the United States Army Command and General Staff College at Fort Leavenworth, Kansas in 1980–1981, and then as a Lt.
 Colonel he led the ROTC programs as the University of Southern Mississippi in 1981–1984 as an assistant professor of military science.
-He believed that the desire to serve in the military was strongest in the southern United States His final posting was to command the 4th Training Battalion of the 1st Aviation Brigade at Ft.
+He believed that the desire to serve in the military was strongest in the southern United States.
+His final posting was to command the 4th Training Battalion of the 1st Aviation Brigade at Ft.
 Rucker, Alabama in 1984–1986.